The VIX Conspiracy Theory That Doesn't Go Away

 Arbitrage Traders Would Sink Any Manipulation Attempt

 Professional trading firms have sophisticated computer systems constantly scanning for these opportunities.
 The moment the VIX diverges from its fair value, these systems would trigger massive trades to profit from the discrepancy, automatically pushing prices back to normal.
-It’s like having thousands of referee robots watching a game, ready to blow the whistle the instant someone breaks the rules.

 The Cops Are Watching